apache/streampipes-website/docs/03_concepts-architecture.md

 }
 ```

-However, this wouldn't be very expressive, right?
-To [assist users](07_technicals-user-guidance.md), StreamPipes provides a rich description layer for events.
-So under the hood, for the `temperature` field shown above StreamPipes can also store the following:
+What makes StreamPipes more than a transport layer is the additional schema and semantic description managed by the platform.
+For a field such as `temperature`, StreamPipes can also keep metadata such as:

 ```json
 {